octobercms/docs/3.x/markup/tag/ajax-partial.md

 </button>
 ```

-You may also update the partial from inside itself using the special `_self` partial name.
+You may also update the partial from inside itself using `_self` as the partial name.

 ```html
 <button